epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 Overall, what makes specific romantic movies more liked by larger audiences?
 To answer this difficult question, there are several angles that we can take.
 We choose to describe a movie through  a combination of plot elements and personas.

 The script contains specific plot elements that we can partly unwrap using the questions fed to GPT3.5.
 The characters, or specifically the character types, can also give us hints about what happens in a movie.
-Lets take for instance the presence of a heartthrob bad boy.
+Let’s take for instance the presence of a heartthrob bad boy.
 Does that make us like the movies more?
 Of course, we have no information about the visual aspects or the actors' performance.
 But it still might be that some specific personas or clichés have a significant importance on the ratings.

-Turns out, there are!
+As it turns out, there are!
 Have a closer look at the *interrupted wedding*, *enemies to lover*, *social status* and *serious illness* tropes.
 The confidence interval of the ratings when GPT's answer is yes or no is non-overlapping.
 People do not seem to like interrupted weddings.
 Maybe it's too dramatic?
 Or perhaps there’s another reason, since they seem to like impossible romance due to social status, and Romeo and Juliet are proof that it can be just as dramatic!

 <iframe src="./assets/average_rating_conf_int_questions.html" width="800" height="600"></iframe>